justeat/ZendeskApiClient/README.md

 The zendesk api documentation is available at http://developer.zendesk.com/documentation/rest_api/introduction.html Querying and searching is limited by the searchable fields on the zendesk api

+## Contributing

+In order to contribute to this repository, create a fork, branch from develop and then submit a pull request back to develop here.
+We will then build checks will then occur running unit tests.
+Once all is good we will merge.
+If you could write integration tests and run against your zendesk instance, that would be great!
+Once in develop, we can then create a Pull Request to master which will run the unit tests and integration tests and we can be super confident of pushing a package to nuget!

 ## Integration Tests

 In order to run integration tests against your own zendesk instance use the Cake script provided by: